api-search/network/_apis/api-evangelist-bases/bases.md

   - url: https://github.com/api-evangelist/bases/blob/main/openapi.yml
     type: OpenAPI
 description: >-
-  This is the API base for the API Evangelist bases API, inventorying all of the APIs managed through the platform.
+  This is the API base for the API Evangelist Bases API, providing base implementations that others can follow.

 ---